-Services at Our Inpatient Hospice Units
+Services at Our Hospice Inpatient Care Units

-Western Reserve Care Solutions offers four home-like inpatient hospice units ("hospice houses").
+Hospice of the Western Reserve offers three homelike inpatient hospice units ("hospice houses").
 They all offer an array of services to meet patients' and loved ones' needs.

-For additional information such as smoking policies, transportation, advanced directives and Do Not Resuscitate orders, medications, personal items to bring with you, insurance and billing, room and board charges, information on requirements for funeral arrangements and physician and nurse practitioner services, please refer to our Guide to Amenities and Services and Inpatient Unit Admission Guide.
+For additional information such as smoking policies, transportation, advanced directives and Do Not Resuscitate orders, medications, personal items to bring with you, insurance and billing, room and board charges and physician and nurse practitioner services, please refer to our Guide to Amenities and Services and Inpatient Unit Admission Guide.

-Levels of Care Provided at our Inpatient Hospice Units
+Levels of Care Provided at our Hospice Inpatient Units